elizabethengelman/single_responsibility_blog/single_responsibility.md

 essence, this is a fragility.

-In Practical Object-Oriented Design in Ruby by Sandi Metz, she describes one of my favorite software tips: when describing what a class (or any other software entity) does in one sentence, if you use the words "and" or "or", you're most likely breaking the Single Responsibility Principle.
-If you use the word "and" your class has at least two responsibiliites.
-If you use the word "or" the class likely has more than one responsibility, and there's a good chance the two responsibilities aren't related to one another.
+In Practical Object-Oriented Design in Ruby by Sandi Metz, she describes one of my favorite tips for writing software: when describing what a class (or any other software entity) does in one sentence, if you use the words "and" or "or", you're most likely breaking the Single Responsibility Principle.
+If you use the word "and", your class has at least two responsibiliites.
+If you use the word "or", the class likely has more than one responsibility, and there's a good chance the two responsibilities aren't related to one another.
 Let's try this out on our ```Board``` class: It keeps track of a Tic Tac Toe board's state **and** displays this state to the user.
 Busted!